gatling/gatling-enterprise-control-plane-deployment/helm-chart/README.md

 > When connecting to the cluster using HTTPS, if a custom truststore and/or keystore is needed, `KUBERNETES_TRUSTSTORE_FILE`, `KUBERNETES_TRUSTSTORE_PASSPHRASE` and/or `KUBERNETES_KEYSTORE_FILE`, `KUBERNETES_KEYSTORE_PASSPHRASE` environment variables should be set.

 > [!TIP]
-> The control plane and location configurations allow for the setup of a reverse proxy.
+> The control plane and location configurations allow for the setup of a forward proxy.
 To enable this, uncomment the extraContent section and its associated values in the configuration file for the control plane and/or location.
-Ensure the reverse proxy is configured to rewrite the Host header to `api.gatling.io` to ensure proper functionality.
+Ensure the forward proxy is configured to rewrite the Host header to `api.gatling.io` to ensure proper functionality.

 5. Install the Gatling Enterprise Helm Chart.
 Optional: To install specific chart version, include the `--versions` flag:
 ```sh